rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_0.md

 image_preview: /assets/interview_background_preview.jpg
 image_alt: A photo of a screen showing FizzBuzz a popular albeit horribly ineffective coding exercise.
 ---
 *Confession time*: I used to quiz people on FizzBuzz on their job interview when I started interviewing people for my own company five years ago.
-I no longer do that - instead, I try to create an environment where people can strive and show their best: on production code, on their machine, with me navigating.
+I no longer do that—instead, I try to create an environment where people can strive and show their best: on production code, on their machine, with me navigating.

 Last year marked the first year since 2014 I did technical interviews again.
 When the CTO approached me and asked me to do the technical interviews for the front-end team, I was excited to pick the topic up again after such a long time.